Phonograph record: Revival era

-In 2021, Taylor Swift sold 102,000 copies of her ninth studio album Evermore on vinyl.
+In 2021, Taylor Swift sold 102,000 copies of her ninth studio album Evermore on vinyl in one week.
 The sales of the record beat the largest sales in one week on vinyl since Nielsen started tracking vinyl sales in 1991.
-The sales record was previously held by Jack White who sold 40,000 copies of his second solo release, Lazaretto, on vinyl in 2014.
-In 2014, the sale of vinyl records was the only physical music medium with increasing sales with relation to the previous year.
-Sales of other mediums including individual digital tracks, digital albums and compact discs have fallen, the last having the greatest drop-in-sales rate.
+The sales record was previously held by Jack White, who sold 40,000 copies of his second solo release, Lazaretto, on vinyl in its first week of release in 2014.